adaltas/node-nikita/src/file/yaml.coffee.md

   Append the content to the target file.
 If target does not exist, the file will be created.
 When used with the `match` and `replace` options, it will append the `replace` value at the end of the file if no match if found and if the value is a string.
-* `backup`
+* `backup` (string|boolean)
-  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
+  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
 * `content`
   Object to stringify.
 * `target`
   File path where to write content to or a callback.
 * `from`
   Replace from after this marker, a string or a regular expression.
 * `local`
   Treat the source as local instead of remote, only apply with "ssh" option.
 * `indent`
   Number of space used for indentation.
 Default to 2.
   * `line_width`.
   Number of max character before a new line is written.
 Default to 160.
 * `match`
   Replace this marker, a string or a regular expression.
 * `merge`
   Read the target if it exists and merge its content.
 * `replace`
   The content to be inserted, used conjointly with the from, to or match options.
 * `source`
   File path from where to extract the content, do not use conjointly with content.
 * `to`
   Replace to before this marker, a string or a regular expression.
 * `ssh` (object|ssh2)
   Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 * `stdout` (stream.Writable)
   Writable EventEmitter in which the standard output of executed commands will be piped.
 * `stderr` (stream.Writable)
   Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Callback parameters

 * `err`
   Error object if any.
 * `written`
   Number of written actions with modifications.

 ## Example